sivy/monkinetic-2020-content/posts/2015-04-12-pycon-day-four.md

----
+feature-img: images/pycon-header.PNG
-title: "PyCon Day 4: Lightning in a Bottle"
+title: 'PyCon Day 4: Lightning in a Bottle'
-feature-img: "images/pycon-header.PNG"
 ---
 Lightning talks, keynote by a PSF head, and a keynote by Jacob Kaplan-Moss.
 Jacob's keynote was excellent, focusing on the myth that programmers are either great or awful, and how that myth harms the industry by excluding anyone who doesn't fall into the stereotypical "programmer" temperment, skill-base, or even gender/race profile (we are not all Zuckerbergs).

 I didn't really try and take notes, deciding instead to just listen and absorb.
 One point really stood out though: We will know we have succeeded when marginalized groups (women, persons of color, etc) are represented in our community not because they are exceptional developers, but because they are, *just like all of us*, appropriately adequate to the roles they fill.